 PAPERS PUBLISHING POLICY

-- Papers of lecture/poster authors that are presented at the conference will be included as PDF files in the IEEE ICSOS 2022 Conference Proceedings, which will be accessible through this website.
+- Papers of authors that are accepted and presented at the conference will be submitted to be included in the IEEE Xplore Digital Library.

 IEEE POLICY ANNOUNCEMENT

 - To be published in the IEEE ICSOS 2022 Conference Proceedings and the IEEE Xplore Digital Library, at least one author of an accepted paper is required to register for the conference a full rate as ComSoc Member, IEEE/Sister Society Member or Non-Member and the paper must be presented at the conference.
 Nonrefundable registration fees must be paid prior to uploading the final IEEE formatted, publication ready version of the paper.
 For authors with multiple accepted papers, one full registration is valid for up to three (3) papers.
 Please, do not share your registration confirmation code with anyone else.
 Although the code enables submission of up to three papers, it can only be used once, by you, to create an author account.
 Accepted and presented papers will be published in the IEEE ICSOS 2022 Conference Proceedings and will be submitted for publication in the IEEE Xplore Digital Library.

 - Student and Life Member registration is not valid as an author registration.

 - Papers are reviewed on the basis that they do not contain plagiarized material and have not been submitted to any other conference at the same time (double submission).
 These matters are taken very seriously, and the IEEE Communications society will take action against any author who has engaged in either practice.

 - The maximum paper length is ten pages (the minimum is three pages).
 All figures, tables, references, etc. are included in the page limit.